MaxPuig/garlic-wallet-lite/README.md

 # Garlic Wallet Lite
 Garlicoin Wallet Lite uses the Insight Explorer to interact with the blockchain.

-This is an Android and iOS app.
+It is an Android and iOS app.
 However, it is only available right now as an Android APK file.
 There is a functioning iOS app that works exactly the same as the Android app, but an Apple Developer account is required.

 Transactions are created and signed locally.